VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 There is only one input file in this example, but we can specify multiple files.

-Next, there is a bunch of header information.
-VW is going to print out some live diagnostic information.
+## Vowpal Wabbit diagnostic header

+Vowpal Wabbit prints live diagnostic information in the header like the following:

 ```
 average  since         example        example  current  current  current